 This principle works in all types of machines based on HVAC systems.
-Only the system sizes change.
+Only the system size changes.

 Therefore, the different types of coils used in them affect the efficiency of the HVAC system.
-The size of the coils, the materials used to make them, and the ease of cleaning and maintenance; All play a huge role in the functioning of HVAC systems.
+The size of the coils, the materials used to make them, and the ease of cleaning and maintenance play a huge role in the functioning of HVAC systems.

 In the past, the most popular option for making the condenser coil was copper.
 For many years various coils of the HVAC system were made only from copper.

 Copper was a natural choice due to its various benefits.
 However, due to this, designing the air conditioner used to be expensive, and not everyone could buy it.

 Around 1970, General Electric took a step that proved to be a ‘game-changer for the air conditioning industry.
 They started using aluminum to make coils.